torehc/carontepass-v2/README.md

  - Django 1.9
  - Django REST framework
  - Bootstrap with AdminLTE theme
+ - PyTelegramBotAPI
- (Read more at the requirements.txt)
+ (Read more at the web/carontepass/requirements.txt)